kjhccscrepo/portfoilio_1_farmingSim_ver1/README.md

 - You can view controls in game with "l"
 - You can quit the game with "q"
 - You (currently) end the day by with "e"
-- You can water the current plot you're on with "q"
+- You can water the current plot you're on with "t"
 - *but only when you have enough water*
 - *(it resets at the end of the day)*
 - You can go to the shop by with "m"